 Why You'll Love This Recipe

 If you love classic gluten-free snickerdoodles, you're bound to love this recipe for the best gluten-free pumpkin spice snickerdoodles, too!
 With a bit of pumpkin puree and pumpkin pie spice, these gluten-free pumpkin cookies are chewy in the center but have crispy edges, just like a snickerdoodle should be!
 But if you love softer cookies, included in the recipe is an easy tip to make softer-style cookies if you prefer!
 Of course these cookies are rolled in cinnamon sugar and have those characteristic crinkles on top!

 This pumpkin cookie recipe is easy to make and perfect for any fall occasion.
-They would even be the perfect compliment to your gluten-free pumpkin pie on your gluten-free Thanksgiving dessert table, especially for those who don't love pie!
+They would even be the perfect compliment to your gluten-free pumpkin pie on your gluten-free Thanksgiving dessert table!
 You can take them to the next level and turn this recipe into gluten-free pumpkin cream pies that are out of this world delicious!
-Also, check out these gluten-free pumpkin chocolate chip cookies and pumpkin oatmeal cookies for even more great pumpkin cookies!
+Also, check out these gluten-free pumpkin chocolate chip cookies and gluten-free pumpkin oatmeal cookies for even more great pumpkin cookies!

 Ingredients & Substitutions

 - Gluten-free Flour Blend: Use a gluten-free flour blend that is a 1:1 or cup for cup replacement for baking.
 It will be a blend of rice flour and starches, with xanthan gum already included.
 This recipe was tested with King Arthur Measure for Measure, Namaste Perfect Blend, and Cup4Cup multipurpose flour.
 Also check out my gluten-free sugar cookie recipe, which works well with these flour blends too!